USS Massachusetts (1845): Pacific Squadron

-Massachusetts was transferred to the U.S. Navy Department at San Francisco Bay, 1 August 1849; and commissioned the same day, Lt.
+Massachusetts was transferred to the U.S. Navy Department at San Francisco Bay, August 1, 1849; and commissioned the same day, Lt.
 Sam.
 R. Knox in command.
 She was assigned to the Pacific Squadron and was detailed for use by the Joint Commission.
 Due to the inability to hire crew members, Massachusetts along with the U.S. Survey schooner Ewing, under the command of William Pope McArthur sailed to Hawaii for the winter of 1849–50 to acquire crew members from King Kamehameha III.
 When they returned in March 1850, the Joint Commission made its preliminary recommendations to president Millard Fillmore as to reservations of islands and lands around San Francisco Bay, then they and the Massachusetts sailed up to Puget Sound.
 After a cursory examination of the mouth of the Columbia River, the ship and the Joint Commission returned to California in July 1850.
-After a trip to San Diego, the Joint Commission made its final recommendation on 30 November 1850, by which time the Massachusetts either had begun regular Navy duties, or was transporting other personnel surveying the west coast.
+After a trip to San Diego, the Joint Commission made its final recommendation on November 30, 1850, by which time the Massachusetts either had begun regular Navy duties, or was transporting other personnel surveying the west coast.

-She departed San Francisco for the east coast 12 August 1852; steamed via ports in Ecuador, Chile, and Brazil; and arrived Norfolk, Virginia, 17 March 1853.
+She departed San Francisco for the east coast August 12, 1852; steamed via ports in Ecuador, Chile, and Brazil; and arrived Norfolk, Virginia, March 17, 1853.
 She decommissioned the following day.

 South America

-Massachusetts recommissioned at Norfolk 2 May 1854, Lt.
+Massachusetts was recommissioned at Norfolk on May 2, 1854, with Lt.
 Richard W. Meade in command.
-After fitting out, she departed for the Pacific Ocean 5 July, reached the Straits of Magellan 13 December, and arrived at the Mare Island Navy Yard, 8 May 1855.
-During June and July she cruised the coast between San Francisco and the Columbia River; thence, she sailed for Central America 25 August.
-She showed the flag from Mexico to Nicaragua and returned to San Francisco 9 January 1856.
+After fitting out, she departed for the Pacific Ocean on July 5, reached the Straits of Magellan on December 13, and arrived at the Mare Island Navy Yard, on May 8, 1855.
+During June and July, she cruised the coast between San Francisco and the Columbia River; thence, she sailed for Central America on August 25.
+She showed the flag from Mexico to Nicaragua and returned to San Francisco January 9, 1856.